BK-Chris/AppTester/README.md

 > - Features a Run button to execute the console application in the background using the provided inputs.
 > - Redirects Console.Write output to a dedicated textbox for real-time feedback and logs.
 > - Compares actual output with the expected output and provides feedback on the results.

-**Key Features**

-- Solution Selection: Add a .sln file which automatically tries to build the solution.
-- Input and Output Pairing: Automatically iterates through input and expected output files in the same order.
-- Execution Feedback: Displays each step in a dedicated log area for transparency.
-- Path Management:
-	- Clickable and selectable paths.
-	- Right-click context menu to delete, move up, or move down paths.
-	- Dynamically update the list of paths.

-This application is ideal for developers who want to automate the testing of console applications in a streamlined, Windows-native interface.

 ---